Is there a penalty if I fail to file a return or pay tax by the due date?

 (Calculating formula)

-* If your tax return which has been originally filed within the due date, is amended or corrected after a period of one year or more, the period from the day on which one year has passed from the statutory due date of tax payment to the day on which the amended tax return is filed or tax correction is notified shall be excluded from the “elapsed days”.
+If a tax return is amended or corrected one year or more after it has originally been filed by the due date for filing, the period between the day following the day on which one year has passed from the statutory due date of tax payment and the day on which the amended tax return is filed or the tax correction is issued shall be excluded from the “elapsed days”.

 However, these treatments mentioned above should not apply on the case in which heavy additional tax is imposed with regard to amendment or correction of tax returns.